jrwarwick/artemis-sbs-ui/readme.md

 License
 =======
+A few audio files are copyright Stephen M. Cameron, used under Creative Commons Share Alike 3.0.
-Everything is shared under the MIT license, details in the LICENSE file.
+Everything else is shared under the MIT license, details in the LICENSE file.
 A few bits and pieces may resemble or reference the work others, and intended just for example.

 Thanks